turingschool/career-development-curriculum/module_four/negotiations.md

 * What is missing?
 * What might you negotiate for?
 * How can you ask for just a little bit more in one area?
+* What will you say to sell yourself

 ### Resources for Follow-Up